IsmaelTrentin/Wapu/README.md

 }
 ```

-* As of version __1.1.0__ the animeography contains only the amount of anime and not the names.
+* As of the **current version** the animeography contains only the amount of anime and not the names.

 #### Rarity field